maroonvillage/MVhMarketplaceWebUI/README.md

 # MVhMarketplaceWebUI
-This will be the repository that contains all of the maroon village marketplace web UIs.
+This app is web user-interface for MaroonVillage Hair marketplace